 EASY TO USE

-The innovative and agile probe handling solution “self-aligns” with the surface and ensures correct contact with the target member – regardless of what angle or direction of approach.
-When a diver only has one hand free, this aspect of the Cygnus FMD really sets it apart from the competion.
+The innovative and agile transducer handling solution “self-aligns” with the surface and ensures correct contact with the target member – regardless of what angle or direction of approach.
+When a diver only has one hand free, this aspect of the Cygnus FMD really sets it apart from the competition.

 Only when the next intelligent element of the system is engaged (a contact sensor telling the team at the surface that good, appropriate contact has been made) will a simple DRY / FLOODED result be displayed and logged.